Classic Inca Trail 4 days To Machu Picchu

 Best time to do the classic Inca trail tour

-The best time to do the Classic Inca Trail Tour is during the dry season, which runs from April to October.
+The best time to do the tour is during the dry season, which runs from April to October.
 During these months, the weather conditions are more favorable, with clear skies, pleasant temperatures, and less chance of rain.
-Within this period, the months of May to September are the most popular, although they are also the busiest, especially in July and August when tourism peaks.
+If you're planning to hike the Classic Inca Trail 4 days, the months of May to September are the most popular, although they are also the busiest, especially in July and August when tourism peaks.

 It’s important to note that during the rainy season, from November to March, the weather can be more unpredictable, with frequent rain that could make trekking more challenging.
 However, if you prefer to avoid the crowds and don’t mind a bit of rain, this season offers lush green landscapes and a more tranquil experience.